quintongoodman/walmart-sales-analysis-sql/README.md

 This project explores Walmart sales data using SQL queries to gain insights into top-performing branches, products, sales trends, and customer behavior.
 The data was obtained from the Kaggle Walmart Sales Forecasting Competition.
 It aims to identify areas for improvement and optimization of sales strategies.
 ## About Data

 The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon, and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |